AstrolabeProject/vos/README.md

 The `STATUS` column (to the right) should eventually show "Up" for all five VO Server containers.

-### 6. Load a previously created database containing JWST catalogs and image data.
+### 6. Load a previously created database containing JWST catalogs and image data (ONCE)

 ***Note**: you only have to load the "canned" data into the VO Server database **once**; when you first install it.
 Docker will retain the data in the local database between runs of the VO Server.*